techgirlgeek/local_dev/README.md

   3. Install [Ansible](http://docs.ansible.com/ansible/intro_installation.html#latest-releases-on-mac-osx)
     1. After installing pip, and ready to install ansible, do: sudo pip install ansible==1.9.4
     2. Unfortunately the new 2.0 version, currently in release, doesn't work with prompts.
+  4. Generate an SSH key in ~./.ssh (use ssh-keygen) and add the public key to your Bitbucket account.

 ### Building Your VM(s)